iCliniq Logo

 If generalized pustular psoriasis has an early onset, that is, before the age of 18 years, treatment is as follows:

-• Etanercept: It can be used to treat severe psoriasis plaques in children between the ages of 4 to 17 years.
-It comes under a group of drugs called biologic.
-It can be administered two times a week for two months until an improvement is noted.
+It can be used to treat severe psoriasis plaques in children aged 4 to 17 years.
+It comes under a group of drugs called biologics.
+It can be administered twice weekly for 2 months until improvement is noted.

-• Methotrexate: It can be administered in low doses to a child as young as two.
-It takes a minimum of two weeks for improvement, sometimes longer.
+It can be administered in low doses to children as young as two.
+Improvement takes a minimum of two weeks, sometimes longer.

-• Other psoriasis medications, such as biologic or phototherapy, can also be used.
+Other psoriasis medications, such as biologics or phototherapy, can also be used.

 What Is the Prognosis of Generalized Pustular Psoriasis?